redhat-cip/edeploy/doc/source/eDeployUserGuide.rst

 On Debian based systems : `apt-get install tftpd syslinux-common`

-On RHEL based systems : `yum install tftp-server syslinux-tftpboot`
+On RHEL based systems : `yum install tftp-server syslinux-tftpboot`.
+You may need to enable a optionnal channel like `rhel-x86_64-server-optional-6.5.z` to get access to this package.

 Make sure you create the file `$TFTPBOOT_ROOT/pxelinux.cfg/default`